 Spinal cord injury - a unique "neural" stem cell derived from canine skin is isolated, expanded and used to treat dogs with spinal cord injury

-Ophthalmic disease - inflammatory and immune-medicated eye diseases in dogs and horses
+Ophthalmic disease - inflammatory and immune-mediated eye diseases in dogs and horses

 Gastrointestinal disease - inflammatory bowel disease in dogs